tiffanypersaud/healthcare-operations-analytics/README.md

 - **SQL** for backend aggregation and segmentation analysis
 - **Power BI** for interactive executive dashboard visualization

-The project demonstrates a full data analysis lifecycle — from raw data to business-ready reporting.
+The project demonstrates a full data analysis lifecycle.
+From raw data to business-ready reporting.

 ---